ntluong95/positron-python-package-manager/docs/USAGE.md

 ## Decorations, Hovers and CodeLens

-- Hovers and CodeLens are provided for `pip-requirements` and `pyproject.toml` files to show package metadata and latest versions (controlled via `pypiAssistant.codeLens`).
+- Hovers and CodeLens are provided for `pip-requirements` and `pyproject.toml` files to show package metadata and latest versions (controlled via `pythonProject.codeLens`).
 - Decorations show package version status in requirements files when `positronPythonPackageManager.enableVersionDecorations` is enabled.

 ## Commands (common examples)